thingsdb/ThingsDocs/v1/content/data-types/closure/_index.md

 Function | Description
 ------ | -----------
 [call](./call) | Call the closure with optional arguments.
-[def](./def) | Return the definition of a closure using spaces, line-breaks and indentation.
 [doc](./doc) | Return the doc string of the closure.

 {{% notice note %}}